vvek475/IMDb/README.md

-# IMDb
+# Movie-data-app
-<h3>IMDb</h3> IMDb is a movie-data app clonned from IMDb that displays list of
+<h3>Movie-data-app</h3> This is a movie-data app clonned from IMDb that displays list of
 movies this allows user to create an account and login using the Created account.
 <br><br>